stuebinm/raute-saal-meta-cfp/meta-cfp.md

 ### english version

-Social problems cannot be solved by technology, but it can help.
+Social problems cannot be solved by technology, but technology can help.
 From home labs to hyperscaler, from pirate radio stations to the highly professional media agencies and from home LAN cabling to intercontinental networks, we are interested in your submissions on technology itself, approaches to using it creatively, its influence on our society, and why certain things should (rather not) be done.

 https://pretalx.c3voc.de/rc3-2021-r3s/